-Risk: The target for building 1,000 affordable new ho agreed resources. mes per year to be delivered by 2026 is not met wit hin Principal Controls & Mitigations ✓ The annual budget, business and financial planning is reviewed and approved by both the Executive Team and the Board The GreenSquare Homes Board and ser management regularly monitors related finan- and operational KPIs. ✓ Stress testing of the business plan is presented to and reviewed by the Group Board.
-Planned developments are subject to ongo appraisal, including consideration of ten changes if appropriate. ✓ The Group has dedicated and established resources in construction, development, and sales The Group actively manages pipel opportunities through monitoring local plann activity, meeting with agents and developers a funders. ing Comments: Additional requirements for Group expenditure (for example in relation to sustainability, fire safety and asset compliance) have the potential to impact on available funds for development delivery.
+Risk: The target for building 1,000 affordable new homes per year to be delivered by 2026 is not met within agreed resources.

+- The annual budget, business and financial planning is reviewed and approved by both the Executive Team and the Board - Stress testing of the business plan is presented to and reviewed by the Group Board. - The Group has dedicated and established resources in construction, development, and sales. - The GreenSquare Homes Board and senior management regularly monitors related financial and operational KPIs. - Planned developments are subject to ongoing appraisal, including consideration of tenure changes if appropriate. - The Group actively manages pipeline opportunities through monitoring local planning activity, meeting with agents and developers and funders.

+Comments: Additional requirements for Group expenditure (for example in relation to sustainability, fire safety and asset compliance) have the potential to impact on available funds for development delivery.
 These are being carefully planned, monitored and stress tested in line with existing stress testing.
 Pipeline opportunities are being developed and approaches to appraisal and reporting are being harmonised to ensure a common approach.